Vietnam Visa For Tourists: Complete Guide

 • Visas for other purposes (study, relatives, etc.)

-At the moment, you can apply for an eVisa tourist visa (1 month) or a business visa (3 months with a sponsored company).
+You can now apply for an eVisa tourist visa (3 months) or a business visa (3 months with a sponsored company).

 You can also get a visa exemption if you are from certain countries.
 Please check this section for more information.